Welcome to Naples cruise port!

 - BOOK A TOUR – You can visit Herculaneum with a cruise ship shore excursion or on a private, customized tour (always the most convenient option!)/small group tour.
 The archeological site is not as large as Pompeii, and a Herculaneum tour lasts from 2-3 hours.

-3. NAPLES TO HERCULANEUM TRAIN – The train ride is an alternative option.
-Take the Circumvesuviana train at Naples central station (Napoli Centrale – Piazza Garibaldi) and get off at the “Ercolano Scavi” stop near Herculaneum.
+- TAKE A TRAIN TO HERCULANEUM – A train ride is an alternative option.
+Take the Circumvesuviana train at Naples central station (Napoli Centrale – Piazza Garibaldi) and get off at the “Ercolano Scavi” stop, located a 10-minute walk from Herculaneum.
 Circumvesuviana train line runs every 30 minutes between Naples and Sorrento and has several stops, including Pompeii and Herculaneum stops.
-The train ride from Naples to Herculaneum lasts 15-20 minutes, and a ticket is 2.10 € per person one-way.
+The train ride from Naples to Herculaneum lasts 15-20 minutes.
 Check the timetables here.

-4. TAKE A TAXI – A taxi ride from Naples to Herculaneum lasts around 15-20 minutes and starts at 17 € per taxi, one-way.
+- TAKE A TAXI – A taxi ride from Naples to Herculaneum lasts around 15-20 minutes and costs 40-50€ per taxi, one-way.
 The price depends on the number of persons in the vehicle.
 Always agree on the price first.

-3. Mount Vesuvius
+12. Mount Vesuvius

 Towering over the city of Naples and the ruins of the ancient Pompeii, Herculaneum, and neighboring cities, the mighty Vesuvius dominates the Gulf of Naples and is one of several volcanoes that form the Campanian volcanic arc.
 Vesuvius has become notoriously world-famous due to the eruption in 79 AD that buried the ancient Roman cities of Pompeii, Herculaneum, Oplontis, and Stabiae, killing 16.000 people overall.

 The Vesuvius has erupted over 50 times for thousands of years, and its last eruption lasted from 1913-1944.
 It is still considered active, and one of the most dangerous volcanoes in the world.
-Although experts claim that the cataclysmic eruption can happen any time, over 3 million people live within 20 miles of the Vesuvius crater, with 600.000 of them in the danger zone.
+Although experts claim that a cataclysmic eruption can happen at any time, over 3 million people live within 20 miles of the Vesuvius crater, with 600.000 of them in the danger zone.

 Today, it is possible to visit the Vesuvius National Park and explore its trails, the Great Cono crater (Il Gran Cono) situated at 1.000 meters above sea level, and the park’s rich historical and cultural heritage, consisting of the museum, archeological sites, the Roman villas, and historical buildings.
 If you are into hiking, there is a network of 11 paths of a total length of 54 km (33.5 mi) that you can explore and enjoy spectacular panoramic views of Naples, Lazio, and the Campania region.
-The entrance ticket to the Vesuvius National Park is 10€ per person.
+The entrance ticket to the Vesuvius National Park is 10€.

 Hot to Get from Naples to Mount Vesuvius?

+- BOOK A TOUR – Cruise ships normally offer the Mount Vesuvius hiking tours, but the number of spots available on these tours is quite limited, so make sure you pre-book the tickets to assure your spot.
 If you look for a more personalized, convenient, and often cheaper option, you might want to have a look at Mount Vesuvius private tours or small group tours.
 They are the best way to explore the site at your own pace and get the full story from a local guide.

-3. VISIT VESUVIUS BY TRAIN – Take the Circumvesuviana train for Sorrento or Poggiomarino – via Pompeii at Naples central station (Stazione Centrale – Piazza Garibaldi) and get off at either Ercolano Scavi station (the one where you get off for Herculaneum) or Pompei – Villa Dei Misteri (the one where you get off for Pompeii).
+- VISIT VESUVIUS BY TRAIN – Take the Circumvesuviana train for Sorrento or Poggiomarino via Pompeii at Naples central station (Stazione Centrale – Piazza Garibaldi) and get off at either Ercolano Scavi station (the one where you get off for Herculaneum) or Pompei – Villa Dei Misteri (the one where you get off for Pompeii).
 From both train stations, you can hop on the local bus going to Vesuvius.
 The local bus company is EAV, and the buses run quite rarely (every hour or even more).
 Check the timetables and prices on their official website: www.eavsrl.it.

-4. TAKE A TAXI – The taxi ride from Naples cruise port to Mount Vesuvius lasts around 30 minutes and the price starts at 25 € per vehicle one-way, although it can vary based on the number of persons.
+- TAKE A TAXI – The taxi ride from Naples cruise port to Mount Vesuvius lasts around 30 minutes and the price starts at 50-60€ per vehicle one-way, although it can vary based on the number of persons.
 Agree on the price beforehand.

 The Mount Vesuvius hike is moderate and you should wear comfortable shoes.
 Bring a hat, water and of course a good camera.
 The visit to the crater lasts approximately 1.5 hours.
 Check the weather because if it rains, you won’t be able to see the crater (it is closed for safety reasons).

-Located on the opposite side of the Gulf of Naples, about 50 km (31 mi) from the port of Naples, Sorrento is a magnificent cliffside town and a popular tourist resort on the Sorrentine Peninsula.
-Sorrento boasts a scenic coastline, gorgeous landscapes, a multitude of colorful houses, and is widely known for its wood-carving traditions, ceramics, marquetry, and lacework shops.
+Located on the opposite side of the Gulf of Naples, about 50 km/31 miles from the port of Naples, Sorrento is a magnificent cliffside town and a popular tourist resort on the Sorrentine Peninsula.
+Sorrento boasts a scenic coastline, gorgeous landscapes, and a multitude of colorful houses, and is widely known for its wood-carving traditions, ceramics, marquetry, and lacework shops.

 You can stroll through its lively Tasso Square (Piazza Tasso), the central square where you’ll find quaint shops, restaurants, and bars serving delicious Italian specialties and local wine.
 Delight in the views of the picturesque port of Sorrento – Marina Grande, browse the shops of Via san Cesareo – the main shopping hub of the city, visit a beautiful 14th-century Cathedral of Sorrento, or take in the breathtaking views of the bay from Villa Comunale park and gardens.